Pre-Owned Cars Are In Demand — And Trade-In Cash Offers Are At 'Highest Ever'

 SACRAMENTO (CBS13) — Good news for car buyers who want to trade in their vehicle for cash: There’s a shortage of pre-owned cars, and dealerships are buying.

 The pandemic and supply chain impacts from it are still at-work on the auto industry.
 Car companies can’t make new vehicles fast enough to meet the demand because of a global semiconductor shortage — among others.
-Production has slowed and can’t meet the demand that started during the pandemic.READ MORE: Sacramento City Unified Food Distribution Serves Families In Need
+Production has slowed and can’t meet the demand that started during the pandemic.READ MORE: 4-Year-Old Sole Survivor In Sierra Wrong-Way Crash That Killed North Highlands Family

 Enter: pre-owned or certified pre-owned cars.